dantheman454/habit_app/docs/handbook/troubleshooting.md

 - Verify write permissions to the data/ directory and that it exists
 - Check for JSON parse errors in data/todos.json

-LLM propose failures
+Assistant failures
 - Confirm `ollama list` works and the model is pulled
 - Example: `ollama pull granite3.3:8b` (or `ollama pull granite-code:8b`)
 - Increase GLOBAL_TIMEOUT_SECS if generations are slow
 - If you see errors mentioning an unknown CLI flag for temperature, upgrade Ollama; the server auto-retries without `--temperature`, but it's better to update

 Validation errors
 - Ensure scheduledFor is YYYY-MM-DD or null